Nuclear shell model: Changing the profile of the potential

 The harmonic oscillator potential $V(r) = \mu \omega^2 r^2 /2$ grows infinitely as the distance from the center r goes to infinity.
-A more realistic potential, such as Woods–Saxon potential, would approach a constant at this limit.
-One main consequence is that the average radius of nucleons' orbits would be larger in a realistic potential; This leads to a reduced term $\scriptstyle \hbar^2 l(l+1)/ 2m r^2$ in the Laplace operator of the Hamiltonian operator.
+A more realistic potential, such as the Woods–Saxon potential, would approach a constant at this limit.
+One main consequence is that the average radius of nucleons' orbits would be larger in a realistic potential.
+This leads to a reduced term $\scriptstyle \hbar^2 l(l+1)/ 2m r^2$ in the Laplace operator of the Hamiltonian operator.
 Another main difference is that orbits with high average radii, such as those with high n or high ℓ, will have a lower energy than in a harmonic oscillator potential.
 Both effects lead to a reduction in the energy levels of high ℓ orbits.

 Predicted magic numbers

-Together with the spin–orbit interaction, and for appropriate magnitudes of both effects, one is led to the following qualitative picture: At all levels, the highest j states have their energies shifted downwards, especially for high n (where the highest j is high).
-This is both due to the negative spin–orbit interaction energy and to the reduction in energy resulting from deforming the potential to a more realistic one.
+Together with the spin–orbit interaction, and for appropriate magnitudes of both effects, one is led to the following qualitative picture: at all levels, the highest j states have their energies shifted downwards, especially for high n (where the highest j is high).
+This is both due to the negative spin–orbit interaction energy and to the reduction in energy resulting from deforming the potential into a more realistic one.
 The second-to-highest j states, on the contrary, have their energy shifted up by the first effect and down by the second effect, leading to a small overall shift.
-The shifts in the energy of the highest j states can thus bring the energy of states of one level to be closer to the energy of states of a lower level.
+The shifts in the energy of the highest j states can thus bring the energy of states of one level closer to the energy of states of a lower level.
 The "shells" of the shell model are then no longer identical to the levels denoted by n, and the magic numbers are changed.